Sheryl Rubio

 Sheryl Dayana Rubio Rojas (born 28 December 1992) is a Venezuelan actress, singer, model, dancer, songwriter and fashion designer known for her role as Sheryl on the Boomerang Latin America series Somos tú y yo.
-Since 2018, Rubio has starred as Lucia Davila on the Netflix series The House of Flowers.
+Since 2018, Rubio has starred as Lucía Davila on the Netflix series The House of Flowers.

 Early life

 Sheryl Rubio was born in Caracas, Venezuela.
-Her parents are Oscar Rubio and Damaris Rojas, she had an older sister, Damaris Belmonte, who was murdered in 1997 by her boyfriend, the actress was 5 years old when this happened and she confessed that it was a hard blow for her and her mother, this experience has led to star in different UN Women compaigns against gender violence and women's rights.
+Her parents are Oscar Rubio and Damaris Rojas, she had an older sister, Damaris Belmonte, who was murdered in 1997 by her boyfriend, the actress was 5 years old when this happened and she confessed that it was a hard blow for her and her mother, this experience has led to star in different UN Women campaigns against gender violence and women's rights.
 Rubio studied in the Colegio San Jose de Tarbes in Caracas, has stated that when attending school, she was not very popular and was even bullied.
 At seven years of age, she began to feel interested in becoming an actress and began her career in small roles on television.